-In connection with the closing, the Company also entered into an administrative support services agreement with the related party purchaser pursuant to which the Company will provide services to the related party purchaser for a support services fee, with certain guaranteed payments to the Company in the first year and conditionally in the second year following closing.
-Support services fees related to this arrangement totaled \$1.2 million for the three months ended March 31, 2021 and are included in the Company's Condensed Consolidated Statements of Operations, net of the related expenses, within Service costs, Sales and marketing, Product development, and General and administrative.

-As of March 31, 2021, the net amount of \$242,000 is due from the purchaser and is included in the Company's Condensed Consolidated Balance Sheet within Prepaid and other current assets as of March 31, 2021.
-The net amount due to the purchaser of \$1.1 million is included in the Company's Condensed Consolidated Balance Sheet within Accounts payable as of December 31, 2020.
+In connection with our October 2020 divestiture, the Company entered into an administrative support services agreement with the related party purchaser pursuant to which the Company will provide services to the related party purchaser for a support service fee.
+The Company recognized \$2.0 million and \$1.2 million for the three months ended March 31, 2022 and 2021, respectively, in support service fees.
+The support service fees are included in the Company's Condensed Consolidated Statements of Operations, net of the related expenses, within Service costs, Sales and marketing, Product development, and General and administrative.
+As of March 31, 2022, the net amount due from the purchaser of \$746,000 is included in the Company's Condensed Consolidated Balance Sheet within Prepaid expenses and other current assets.